This post may include affiliate links that earn us a small commission.

-Sweet, smokey and perfectly Juicy, these Oven Baked BBQ Chicken has outdoor summer grilling vibes.
-Easy to make with a handful of ingredients and a family-friendly dinner for sure.
+Sweet, smokey, and perfectly juicy, Oven Baked BBQ Chicken has outdoor summer grilling vibes.
+Easy to make with a handful of ingredients and a family-friendly dinner.

-This BBQ Chicken in the Oven technically needs just two ingredients.
-But why not make it extra delicious and toss the chicken in a simple spice mixture before applying the BBQ sauce.
+The barbecue sauce in this BBQ Chicken in the Oven recipe needs only two ingredients.
+But why not make it extra delicious and toss the chicken in a simple spice mixture before applying the BBQ sauce?
 This is a great way to spice up the bird with extra flavor.

 - Quick & easy.
-3 simple steps to get to a delicious and juicy Baked BBQ Chicken
+Three simple steps to get to a delicious and juicy Baked BBQ Chicken

 - No Marinade